 Year Description 1972 Initial permit fees adopted based on the Los Angeles County APCD fee schedules.
 1976 Added the triennial permit reevaluation fees.
 1980 Updated the application filing fees and triennial permit reevaluation fees.
 1986 Added the Annual Emission and Air Quality Planning (AQP) fee schedules.
 Added language to allow the fees to be adjusted along with the CPI.
 1990 Formalized the Cost Reimbursement provisions and procedures.
-Added fee schedules for Air Toxics, the Asbestos Program, Source Tests, L Analyses, Requests for Permit Exemption, and Rock Crushers and Stacker I Updated the Annual Emission and AQP fee schedules.
-Amended the Air Toxics fee schedule to be based on pounds of toxic pollutant emitted (instead of criteria pollutants as a surrogate for toxics).
-Adoption of Rule 213 and Rule 1201 to create a registration program for static and portable diesel engines used in agricultural operations in accordance with state Airborne Toxic Control Measure (ATCM).
+Added fee schedules for Air Toxics, the Asbestos Program, Source Tests, Lab Analyses, Requests for Permit Exemption, and Rock Crushers and Stacker Be Updated the Annual Emission and AQP fee schedules.
+Amended the Air Toxics fee schedule to be based on pounds of toxic pollutants emitted (instead of criteria pollutants as a surrogate for toxics).
+2007 Adoption of Rule 213 and Rule 1201 to create a registration program for stationary and portable diesel engines used in agricultural operations in accordance with the state Airborne Toxic Control Measure (ATCM).

-1 The Board item can be found online at: www.ourair.org/wp-content/uploads/2023-10bd-g3.pdf
+2 The Strategy and Fee Study can be accessed at: www.ourair.org/wp-content/uploads/2023-10bd-g3.pdf